johnwargo/eleventy-plugin-post-stats/readme.md

 # Eleventy Plugin Post Statistics

-TODO: to see an example skipping the last year, look at https://github.com/johnwargo/johnwargo-static-11ty/blob/bd21cc48b2998cfa9e10114c0f93bb582304aada/src/statistics.liquid#L7
-TODO: add months data to the examples
-TODO:  ignores last year in stats, since year is in progress.
-Update the code if the site doesn't have stats for the current year.

-This is an Eleventy plugin that generates a site posts statistics collection you can use in [Eleventy](https://www.11ty.dev/) sites to display stats for your site.
+An Eleventy plugin that generates a site posts statistics collection you can use in [Eleventy](https://www.11ty.dev/) sites to display stats for your site.
 Here is an example from [johnwargo.com](https://johnwargo.com/statistics/).

 [![Netlify Status](https://api.netlify.com/api/v1/badges/115f4c2d-998f-4010-a1cf-ca0c3973b4d5/deploy-status)](https://app.netlify.com/sites/eleventy-plugin-post-stats/deploys)

 The repository includes a complete Eleventy project you can serve to see the plugin in action; [see it now](https://eleventy-plugin-post-stats.netlify.app/).

 **Note:** The plugin assumes your post files are in markdown format and tagged with `post`.
+You can configure the plugin to process documents assigned to other tags.

 ## Installation